GuoqZi/incident-system/README.md

 ## Unit Tests
 UTs are performed with
 1. JUnit for single functions.
-2. Postman for API testing. evidence will be submitted separately.
+2. Postman for API testing. evidence could be found in folder src/test/manual_test_files.

 ## Stress Tests
 it is performed with JMeter.
-evidence and statics will be submitted separately.
+evidence and statics could be found in folder src/test/manual_test_files.

 ## Known Issues